Noah Dahlman

-Noah Dahlman (born April 4, 1989) is an American professional basketball player for the Gifu Swoops of the Japanese B.League.
+Noah Dahlman (born April 4, 1989) is an American retired professional basketball player who last played for the Gifu Swoops of the Japanese B.League.
 He played college basketball at Wofford College, where he was an All-American.

 College career

 Dahlman came to Wofford from Braham, Minnesota, where he led Braham Area High School to three state championships.
 A 6'7" forward, Dahlman became one of the best players in Terrier history.
 For his career, he scored 2,013 points – most in Wofford's Division I history.
 He was a three-time first team Southern Conference pick and was named Southern Conference Player of the Year by the league's coaches as a junior in the 2009–10 season.
 Dahlman was also named an honorable mention All-American by the Associated Press that season.

 Dahlman also led the Terriers to unprecedented team success.
 He was two-time Southern Conference tournament Most Valuable Player (2010, 2011) as Wofford gained its first two NCAA tournament bids in school history.